Dr Aleksandra Vuckovic

-Further areas of interest are improvements of existing rehabilitation therapies combining Brain Computer Interface and Functional electrical stimulation and exploring correlation between functional recovery and changes in the brain responses i.e., brain plasticity.
+Further areas of interest are improvements of existing rehabilitation therapies combining Brain Computer Interface and Functional Electrical Stimulation and exploring a correlation between the recovery and changes in the brain responses i.e., brain plasticity.

-I am also using BCI for operant conditioning training of brain (neurofeedback) for treatment of Central Neuropathic pain following injuries to the Spinal Cord
+I also apply BCI for operant conditioning training of brain (neurofeedback) for treatment of Central Neuropathic pain following injuries to the Spinal Cord

 2015-2016 'Portable neurofeedback system for treatment of central neuropathic pain following spinal cord injury' Inspire Foundation

 2015-2016 'Home based patient-managed neurorehabilitation following spinal cord injury'RAE/Leverhulme Senior Researcher fellowship